snasirzadeh/devops-scenario/docs/02-dockerfile-and-containerization.md

-# Dockerfile & Containerization — Implementation
+# Dockerfile & Containerization — Web Server Base Image

-The root `Dockerfile` builds on `nginx:stable-alpine`, installs the requested diagnostic tools without caching the Alpine package index, changes ownership of Nginx's cache, and runs the server as the `nginx` user on port 8080.
+This section manages the base image used by the project's Nginx web server.
+The root `Dockerfile` builds on `nginx:1.31.4-alpine`, installs the requested diagnostic tools without caching the Alpine package index, creates the non-root `debian` user, changes ownership of the required Nginx directories, and runs the web server as `debian` on port 8080.

 ## Build the image